alvyys/free-ip-stresser/README.md

 📜 License

-⚖️ For cinematic, educational, and legal testing only.
+⚖️ For cinematic and educational testing only.
 🚫 No formal license—use responsibly!

 Disclaimer: This Python IP Stresser is a fictional tool for movie use and educational purposes.
 It is non-functional and cannot perform real network attacks.
 Use it legally for cinematic props or on systems you own.
 Misuse is your responsibility!